This page may contain affiliate links. Learn More.

 For even more information, here are the 4 easy steps to building a children’s garden for your kids.

-When gardening with toddlers, there are a few things that will help the situation go more smoothly.
+When gardening with toddlers like we do at our daycare, there are a few things that will help the situation go more smoothly.
 Choose large seeds like beans, squash, and corn that kid’s tiny fingers can grasp when they are still learning and developing fine motor skills.

 As with all the young children in the garden, remember that it’s not going to be super tidy and perfect.
 There is a lot of chaos in gardening with young children.
 The younger they are, the more there will be.